thedarksidepy/thedarksidepy.github.io/_posts/2019-07-09-data_teams_in_organizations.md

 ---

-title: Data teams in organizations
+title: Data Teams In Organizations
 author: thedarkside
 date: 2019-07-09 00:00:00 +0100
-categories: [other]
+categories: [Data Engineering]
-tags: [other]
+tags: [DataScience, MachineLearning, AI, DataEngineering, BusinessIntelligence]

 ---

+# Data Science: Turning Data Into Insights

-Data Science is all about gathering findings from data.
-It's about uncovering hidden information that allows businesses to make better decisions.
-Data translates business questions into data-driven answers.
-Today data is everywhere, and it's incredibly valuable.
+Data Science is all about extracting insights from data.
+It's about uncovering hidden information that helps organizations make smarter decisions.
+In a world overflowing with data, the ability to translate business questions into data-driven answers has become incredibly valuable.

-# So what exactly can data do?
+# What Can Data Do?

-Data can describe the state of an organization or a process at a given time using reporting like dashboards or alerts.
-It can determine the cause of events and behaviors.
-With data science techniques, we can examine the correlation between events and complex causal relationships.
-Finally, machine learning models can help predict the outcomes of future events.
+Data can describe the state of an organization or a process at a given moment through reports, dashboards, and alerts.
+It can help determine the cause of events and behaviors by identifying correlations and causal relationships.
+With machine learning models, data can predict future outcomes.

-# The Data Science workflow
+# The Data Science Workflow

-Every data science project starts with data collection.
-Data collection methods can be divided into primary and secondary.
-Secondary data are data already gathered and obtainable from existing sources.
-Primary data are those yet to be collected, either through qualitative or quantitative methods.
-Qualitative methods include non-quantifiable data such as feelings, words, and emotions, gathered through interviews, surveys, or focus groups.
-Quantitative data can be represented mathematically and analyzed with numeric methods.
+Every data science project begins with data collection, which can be primary or secondary.
+Secondary data are already gathered and available from existing sources.
+Primary data are newly collected - either through qualitative methods (interviews, surveys, focus groups) or quantitative methods (numerical measurements, experiments).
+The next stage is data visualization and exploration where analysts create dashboards to inspect data trends or compare datasets.
+Finally, machine learning models are built on the processed data to generate predictions and drive decisions.

-The next step is data visualization and exploration.
-This involves building dashboards for visual inspection of data over time or for comparison of different datasets.

-Finally, appropriately processed data is used for making predictions.
-This is when actual machine learning models are created.

-At each stage of the workflow, various OKRs (Objectives/Key Results) may appear.
-For example:
+Throughout this workflow, teams often track progress using OKRs (Objectives and Key Results), for example:

-Data collection objective: Improve Data Warehousing
+* Data Collection Objective: Improve Data Warehousing

-* KR 1: Limit the time needed to import data from an external source to 12h
+  * KR1: Limit external data import time to 12 hours
-* KR 2: Decrease the number of reported data import errors by implementing automatic tests
+  * KR2: Reduce import errors via automated testing

-Visualization & Exploration objective: Make Company Results Reporting Transparent
+* Visualization & Exploration objective: Make Company Results Transparent

-* KR 1: Build a Tableau dashboard showing monthly revenues and losses
+  * KR1: Build a Tableau dashboard for monthly revenues and losses
-* KR 2: Prepare an automatic newsletter tracking monthly revenues and losses
+  * KR2: Send automated newsletter tracking monthly performance

-Prediction model objective: Increase Revenue from Key Client
+* Prediction Model Objective: Increase Revenue from Key Client

-* KR 1: Implement a linear regression model to estimate the value of Key Client purchases based on historical data
+  * KR1: Implement a regression model to forecast key client purchases

-# Applications of Data Science
+# Applications Of Data Science

-There are three main areas where data science is used. **Traditional machine learning models** can detect fraudulent credit card transactions, predict customer churn, categorize customers into groups, and adjust purchase recommendations.
+Data Science has countless real-world applications.
+Traditional **machine learning models** can detect fraudulent credit card transactions, predict customer churn, categorize customers into groups, and personalize product recommendations.

-Another category is the **Internet of Things (IoT)**, meaning gadgets that are not standard computers but still transmit data—for example, smart watches monitoring physical activity, home automation devices (lighting, air conditioning, security systems), or voice-controlled home assistants.

-Lastly, **deep learning** is used to draw conclusions from massive amounts of data that traditional machine learning cannot handle.
-These models use multiple layers of mini-algorithms ("neurons").
-Applications include image recognition for autonomous driving systems.
+The **Internet of Things (IoT)** adds another layer – smart devices like wearables, home automation systems, and voice assistants constantly generate and transmit valuable data.

+**Deep learning** handles massive datasets that traditional ML can't.
+These multi-layer neural networks power technologies such as image recognition for self-driving cars and advanced speech recognition.

-# Data Science Team Structure
+# Data Science Team Roles

 #### Data Engineer

 ##### Toolkit: SQL / NoSQL + Python / Java / Scala

-Data engineers build architectures for data storage and processing.
-They form the first step in the workflow by extracting data from sources and piping it for analysts to use.
-Common sources are websites, customer data, logistics data, and financial transactions.
-Engineers also perform transformations so data is *clean* and easy to analyze.
-They might be responsible for pseudonymization, a process where personally identifiable information (PII) is replaced with artificial identifiers and access is restricted to necessary groups.
+Data engineers design and build systems for storing and processing data.
+They extract data from sources (websites, APIs, customer databases, transactions) and prepare it for analysis.
+They may also handle pseudonymization – replacing personally identifiable information (PII) with artificial identifiers for security.

 #### External Data Sources

-Other sources include APIs, public records, and Mechanical Turk.
-An API (Application Programming Interface) is a way to request data from a third party.
-Examples include *Twitter, Wikipedia, Yahoo!
-Finance*, and *Google Maps*.
-Public data are gathered and shared by institutions and include information on health, economics, and demographics.
-Mechanical Turk (MTurk) is outsourcing simple validation tasks to large groups of people (crowdsourcing).
-The goal is to create a large enough labeled dataset for machine learning.
-Platforms offering this include *AWS MTurk*.
+External data sources include **APIs**, **public datasets**, and **crowdsourced platforms** like AWS Mechanical Turk.

+* An **API** (*Application Programming Interface*) enables requesting data from third parties such as *Twitter, Wikipedia, Yahoo!
+Finance*, or *Google Maps*.
+* **Public data** are gathered and shared by institutions and include health, economics, and demographics datasets.
+* **Mechanical Turk (MTurk)** involves outsourcing simple validation or labeling tasks to large groups of people (crowdsourcing).
+The goal is to create sufficiently large and accurately labeled datasets for machine learning.

 #### Data Storage Systems

-Businesses generate more data than a single computer can store.
-In such cases, parallel storage solutions are used, where data is distributed across many computers.
-A company might have its own cluster or use cloud storage services.
-Providers include *Microsoft Azure, Amazon Web Services (AWS)*, and *Google Cloud*.

-Different data types require different storage solutions and query languages.
-Tabular data (rows and columns) can be stored in relational databases accessed with SQL (Structured Query Language).
-Unstructured data, like text, images, video, and audio, are stored in document databases and queried mainly through NoSQL (Not Only SQL).
+Because businesses generate massive volumes of data, they rely on distributed or cloud storage systems like AWS, Azure, or Google Cloud.
+Different data formats call for different storage solutions.
+Structured (tabular) data are stored in SQL databases, while unstructured data like text, images, video, or audio, are stored in NoSQL systems.

 #### Data Analyst

 ##### Toolkit: SQL / NoSQL + Spreadsheets + BI Tools (Tableau, Power BI, Looker)

-Data analysts describe data through statistical analysis, hypothesis testing, and visualization.
-They use storage platforms developed by engineers to analyze and summarize data.
-They are often responsible for creating dashboards using Business Intelligence (BI) tools.
+Data analysts explore and summarize data through statistical analysis, hypothesis testing, and visualization.
+They transform data into insights, often through interactive dashboards, using Business Intelligence (BI) tools.

 #### Dashboards

-Dashboards are visual sets of metrics that update in real time or on a schedule.
-They may include time series plots, bar charts, or single-number highlights (e.g. website visitors).
-Tables and large text blocks are usually avoided.
-Tools include Excel, Google Sheets, Power BI, Tableau, Looker, or custom tools like R Shiny and d3.js.
-Dashboards should be standardized across the organization or project for consistency.
+Dashboards are visual collections of metrics updated in real-time or on a schedule.
+These include time series plots, bar charts, or single-number highlights (e.g. website visitors).

 #### Ad-Hoc Requests

-Analysts may receive ad-hoc requests—unplanned, non-repetitive tasks from other departments.
+Analysts also handle ad-hoc requests from teams, which are best tracked using tools like JIRA, Trello, or Asana for clarity and accountability.
 Such requests should be specific, provide context, and include a priority and due date.
-A good practice is to manage them through ticketing systems like Trello, JIRA, or Asana.
-Requests are then assigned internally to analytics team members.

 #### A/B Testing

-A/B testing is a randomized experiment for determining which of two options (A or B) performs better.
-It often concerns website changes, app features, or e-mail campaigns.
-Running an A/B test involves:
+A/B testing is a randomized experiment comparing two options (A vs B) to see which performs better.
+It's often used for website changes, new app features, or e-mail campaigns.
+Key steps of A/B tests are:

-* picking a metric to track (e.g. clicks),
+* selecting a metric to track (e.g. clicks),
 * calculating sample size (larger sizes detect smaller differences),
-* executing the experiment,
+* running the tests,
 * checking for statistical significance to see if the difference is real or random.

-#### Machine Learning Scientist
+#### Machine Learning Engineer

 ##### Toolkit: Python / R

-Machine learning analysis extrapolates what is likely to happen based on historical data.
-ML scientists use training data for predictions, classification, image processing, text analysis, and more.
+Machine learning engineers build predictive models using historical data – these include prediction, classification, image processing, text analysis, and more.

 #### Supervised vs Unsupervised Machine Learning

-Supervised learning uses features and labels.
-Examples: recommendation systems or churn prediction.
-Features are characteristics of observations (e.g. age, gender, income).
-Labels are the quantities to predict (e.g. churn).

-Unsupervised learning does not use labels.
-For example, clustering groups data by patterns.
-Applications include customer segmentation, image segmentation, and anomaly detection.
+Supervised learning uses labeled data for prediction tasks, e.g. recommendation systems or churn prediction.
+Unsupervised learning groups data without labels, e.g. customer segmentation, image segmentation, and anomaly detection.

-Model evaluation is key.
-A dataset is split into training and testing parts to check performance.
+Model performance is evaluated by splitting data into training and test sets.

 #### Natural Language Processing

-Natural Language Processing (NLP) covers ML problems where the dataset is text (reviews, e-mail subjects, tweets).
-Applications include sentiment classification or clustering medical records.
-Text usually must be tokenized into words.
-To handle synonyms, word embeddings group similar words.
+Natural Language Processing (NLP) handles text data such as reviews or tweets, enabling sentiment analysis or document classification through tokenization and word embeddings.

 #### Deep Learning

-Deep Learning (Neural Networks) is a branch of ML requiring more data but solving more complex problems.
-Predictions are often accurate but hard to interpret.
-Explainable AI addresses this by providing reasons for predictions alongside the outcomes.
+Deep Learning is a branch of Machine Learning that uses neural networks to tackle complex problems like image recognition or speech processing.
+These models can be powerful but opaque, so the field of Explainable AI (XAI) works to make their decisions more interpretable.

+# Conclusion

+From dashboards to deep learning, data science ties together technology, statistics, and human insight to turn raw data into action.
+As data keeps expanding in scale and importance, so does the value of those who can make sense of it.
+When data engineers, analysts, and machine learning specialists work together, they create a continuous loop of learning that drives better decisions across the organization.